 His research will contribute to our understanding of how Namib fauna may respond to changing climatic conditions.

 Supervisors: Stuart Piketh (North-West University); Eugene Marais (Gobabeb)

 Ndapandula (Kapandu) Shihepo.
 Training Coordinator.

-Kapandu is looking at environmental policy and social ecology, in particular the effectiveness of policies to reduce plastic bag use and pollution at central coastal towns in Namibia.
+Kapandu studies environmental policy and social ecology, in particular the effectiveness of policies to reduce plastic bag use and pollution at central coastal towns in Namibia.

 Saima is studying seed dispersal of endemic Namib plant, the !nara (Acanthosicyos horridus) by black-backed jackals and gerbils.

 She hopes better to understand how the !nara’s disjunct distribution along the riparian corridor of the Kuiseb River comes to be.